 On May 10, 2012, Applied announced a plan (the 2012 EES Restructuring Plan) to restructure its Energy and Environmental Solutions segment in light of challenging industry conditions affecting the solar photovoltaic and light-emitting diode (LED) equipment markets.
-As of April 28, 2013, as part of this plan, Applied was in the process of relocating certain manufacturing, business operations and customer support functions of its precision wafering systems business and had ceased LED development activities.
+As part of this plan, Applied relocated certain manufacturing, business operations and customer support functions of its precision wafering systems business and ceased LED development activities.
 This plan also impacted certain LED support activities in the Applied Global Services segment.
-The total estimated pre-tax cost of implementing this plan is expected to be in the range of approximately \$70 million to \$100 million, which will be incurred over a period of 12 to 18 months beginning in the third quarter of fiscal 2012, and reported primarily in the Energy and Environmental Solutions segment.
+The total estimated pre-tax cost of implementing this plan is expected to be in the range of approximately \$70 million to \$100 million, which will be incurred over a period of up to 18 months beginning in the third quarter of fiscal 2012, and reported primarily in the Energy and Environmental Solutions segment.
 This estimate consists of: (i) up to \$30 million in fixed asset impairment charges; (ii) up to \$15 million of inventory-related charges; (iii) up to \$15 million in charges arising from lease terminations and other obligations, and (iv) up to \$40 million in severance and other employee-related costs.
-The 2012 EES Restructuring Plan impacted up to approximately 250 positions globally.
+The 2012 EES Restructuring Plan has impacted approximately 250 positions globally.
 As the Energy and Environmental Solutions segment continues to consolidate infrastructure and reduce its operating expenses, Applied expects approximately 150 additional positions to be impacted globally.
 No changes in the estimated pre-tax cost of the implementation of this plan are anticipated.
-During the second quarter and first half of fiscal 2013, Applied recognized \$6 million and \$9 million, respectively, of restructuring and asset impairment charges in connection with this plan, which were reported in the Energy and Environmental Solutions segment.
-As of April 28, 2013, total costs incurred in implementing this plan totaled \$70 million, of which \$13 million were inventory-related charges.
+During the third quarter and first nine months of fiscal 2013, Applied recognized \$10 million and \$19 million, respectively, of restructuring and asset impairment charges in connection with this plan, which were primarily reported in the Energy and Environmental Solutions segment.
+As of July 28, 2013, total costs incurred in implementing this plan were \$80 million, of which \$13 million were inventory-related charges.